I recently repaired and serviced this monster Musical Fidelity NuVista M3 integrated amplifier. Come and take a look inside.

 Results and Suggestions

-After addressing the problems, including the poor soldering and fractured transistor legs, extensive bench testing and adjustment, I gave the NuVista M3 a clean bill of health.
+After addressing the problems with this Musical Fidelity NuVista M3, including the poor soldering and fractured transistor legs, extensive bench testing and adjustment, I gave her a clean bill of health.
 Listening to the M3, she sounded lovely, particularly BIG, powerful and is clearly capable of driving some big speakers in larger rooms.

 The only other thing I recommended to her owner is an overhaul, using much better parts.
 This will transform the performance of this unit in sonic terms.
 To anyone owning a Musical Fidelity NuVista M3 integrated amplifier and wanting the best performance and reliability, a full overhaul including new filter capacitors, improved film capacitors and critical bypass and decoupling is the prudent way to proceed.